SURFscz/SRAMsync/README.md

        ...
 ```

+The `config:` in the above is optional.

 #### grace

 The grace key is used when the removal of users should not take place
 immediately, but should be effectuated after a grace period.
-Noramlly
+Normally
 `sync-with-sram` would emit a removal event when it detects that a user is
 no-longer present in a group.
 This would then trigger an immediate removal of
 that users.
 The grace key allows for a delay by specifying for which groups a